postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 > In this example, the number of active workspaces is 58 whereas the number of empty workspaces is 103.

-* __Total APIs__ is the total number of APIs in the team and personal workspaces including private workspaces
+* __Total APIs__ is the total number of APIs in the team and personal workspaces, including private workspaces
 * __Requests sent in Postman__ is the requests sent manually in Postman but not any requests sent via Newman, monitoring runs, or the collection runner

 <img alt="request sent in postman" src="https://assets.postman.com/postman-docs/requests-sent-in-postman-v8.jpg"/>